Quantum autoencoders using mixed reference states: Results

-A Werner state is a bipartite state that is invariant under any unitary operator of the form of $U\otimes U$ \cite{lyons2012werner}.
+with couplings set to 1.
+Then, we investigate Werner states, which are bipartite and are invariant under any unitary operator in the form of $U\otimes U$~\cite{lyons2012werner}.
 Let $|k\rangle$ and $|j\rangle$ be the computational basis for two bipartite subspaces, respectively.
 A Werner state can be parameterized by

-where $I$ denotes the $d^2$-dimensional identity matrix and $\alpha$ varies between -1 and 1.
-We consider compressing 2-qubit states into 1-qubit states and 4-qubit states into 2-qubit states.

-We first investigate the performance of $\rho_{\rm{ref}}=\rho_{\rm{trash}}$, with results of different $\rm w$ summarized in Fig. \ref{fig:Jab-werner}.
-Likewise, QAE-qmi with $\rm w=0$ and $\rm w=0.5$ achieve better performance than $\rm w=1$, suggesting that the introduction of QMI is effective in compressing and recovering quantum states, especially for Werner states with low QAE-pure bounds (i.e., $\alpha$ approaching -1 or 1).
-Then we take reference states as the maximally mixed states blended with pure states, i.e., $\rho_{\rm{ref}}=\rho_{\rm mix}$.
-The actual value of $p_r$ from the two strategies and the associated decoding fidelity $J_d$ are summarized in Fig. \ref{fig:fitting-werner}. $p_r^{\rm grid}$ has the same trend as $p_r^{\rm bound}$, and the decoding fidelities of using $p_r^{\rm grid}$ and $p_r^{\rm bound}$ exhibit similar performance under different parameters.
-Please refer to Appendix B for numerical results about two strategies of setting $p_r$.